~~ Book Published by T. Hasegawa ~~

 Summary of the Three Volume Set

-1907~1910, Shotaro Kimura and Charlotte M. A. Peake, Sword and Blossom: Poems from the Japanese, T. Hasegawa, Tokyo, 118 pages, many with woodblock color illustrations, large 16mo (5 x 7 1/4 in - 12.5 x 18 cm), crepe over padded board covers, hosho paper (high quality paper) pages, 3 volume set.
+1907~c1914, Shotaro Kimura and Charlotte M. A. Peake, Sword and Blossom: Poems from the Japanese, T. Hasegawa, Tokyo, 118 pages, many with woodblock color illustrations, large 16mo (5 x 7 1/4 in - 12.5 x 18 cm), crepe over padded board covers, hosho paper (high quality paper) pages, 3 volume set.
 The "Blossom" poems are short unrhymed verse known as Tanka which were written date from the Kokinshu, 900 AD.
 The "Sword" poems are Chinese poems by Japanese writers from a more modern time.
 The 3rd volume also contains a section of "Love" poems which were also written pre-10th Century.
-The three books were also published in 1910 as a special set sold in a padded folding box with ivory clasps.
+The three books were sold in 1910~11 as a set and marketed in a wrap-around case with ivory clasps.

 Sword and Blossom Poems from Japan, Volume I